carol-hsu/carol-hsu.github.io/content/post/vm_macos.md

 just use an ISO image and follow the familiar OS installation steps.
 LinuxKit, however, works differently.
 It requires you to build a VM image first, then run it with a chosen hypervisor.
-To build the image, you need a configuration file in YAML, as outlined in [this documentation](https://github.com/linuxkit/linuxkit/blob/master/docs/yaml.md).
+To build the image, you need a configuration file in YAML, as outlined in [this document](https://github.com/linuxkit/linuxkit/blob/master/docs/yaml.md).
 The result is a Linux-based VM composed of multiple containers defined in the YAML file.
 Interestingly, all components, including the Linux kernel, are packaged as Docker images.
 These images must be downloaded locally and may need to be extracted during the build phase.
-At first, using container images for VM provisioning felt like a workaround, but on second thought, it might be a clever and efficient design choice in system perspective.
+At first, using container images for VM provisioning felt like a workaround, but on second thought, it might be a clever and efficient design choice from a system perspective.

 ### Booting from an existing VM image